monacotime/BlogSiteV2/_posts/2021-03-18-deep-q-learning-tic-tac-toe.md

 <center><img src='./assets/img/posts/20210318/Loss_function_across_all_episodes.png' width="540"></center><br>

-However, the model was still generating many illegal moves, so I decided to modify the reinforcement learning algorithm to punish more the illegal moves.
+However, the model was still generating many illegal moves, so I decided to modify the mauris  algorithm to punish more the illegal moves.
 The change consisted in populating with zeros all the corresponding illegal moves for a given position at the target values to train the network.
 This seemed to work very well for diminishing the illegal moves:

 <center><img src='./assets/img/posts/20210318/Loss_function_and_Illegal_moves.png' width="540"></center><br>